The Ultimate Gluten-Free Christmas Pudding Recipe

 - Festive Garnishes: Consider adding a handful of fresh cranberries or a sprig of holly for a decorative touch that also enhances presentation.

-If you enjoyed my gluten-free Christmas pudding then check out my gluten free mince pies and gluten-free gingerbread recipes.
+If you enjoyed my gluten-free Christmas pudding, then check out these 👎

 If you are thinking about gifting to your loved ones at Christmas and that person may be gluten intolerant, then check out my article on popular Christmas chocolate tubs: Are Roses gluten free?